Roi Vinzon

-Mark Angelo David Vinzon (born September 20, 1953), professionally known as Roi Vinzon, is a Filipino action star, film and television actor and film director.
+Mark Angelo David Vinzon (born September 20, 1953), known professionally as Roi Vinzon, is a Filipino actor and film director.
 He is best known for his role of Retired General Armando Soriano in the controversial drama My Husband's Lover.
 His latest films was an indie film Ang Babae sa Sementeryo and Baklas: Human Organs for Sale.

 Political career

 In 2013, Vinzon ran for a seat as board member of Third District of Pampanga, but lost.

+In 2024, he took his oath as member of Lakas–CMD party.